DavidMiserak/GoCard/README.md

 - Automated builds for Linux, macOS, and Windows
 - Release automation when tagging versions

-## Issue Tracking
+## Roadmap

-Development tasks and feature plans are tracked in the project's [issues.org](issues.org) file.

-Current focus areas:

-- Advanced searching and filtering
+The project is under active development with several features planned:

+1. **Search and Filter Functionality**: Advanced search capabilities for your card collection
-- Import/export compatibility with other SRS systems
+2. **Import/Export Compatibility**: Interoperability with other SRS systems like Anki
-- Code execution capabilities for programming cards
-- Enhanced configuration options
+3. **Customizable Styling and Themes**: Personalize your learning environment
+4. **Code Testing Integration**: Run and test code snippets directly from cards
+5. **Cross-Platform Build Configuration**: Enhanced support for all operating systems
+6. **Configuration File Management**: More customization options

+For more details, see the [issues.org](issues.org) file.

 ## Contributing